Types: N/A

 Let's make a conjecture.

-Let and with nonzero .
+Let nN and j{n} with nonzero cR.
 Then

 \begin{proof}[Proof 2.]